Skip to content

 "William" M 15 66.5 112

 …Remember, the columns contain the variables, so we have five variables: Name, Sex, Age, Height, and Weight.
-The rows contain the observations, so we have 20 observations.
-Row 1 contains all of the observed metrics from Alfred, whereas row 20 contains all the observed metrics from William.
+The rows contain the observations, so we have 19 observations.
+Row 1 contains all of the observed metrics from Alfred, whereas row 19 contains all the observed metrics from William.

 This table has both Quantitative and Qualitative data.
-The Quantitative data columns are Age, Height, and Weight, whereas the Qualitative Data Columns are Name and Sex.
+The Quantitative data columns are Age, Height, and Weight, whereas the Qualitative data columns are Name and Sex.

 In our analysis, we want to calculate stats like mean and standard deviation of the Quantitative data (e.g. mean height), but we want to group those statistics using the Qualitative data (e.g. mean female weight).
-So, we need to use the Sex column as a grouping variable.
+So, we need to use the Sex column as the grouping variable.

-The function groupcounts returns the number of group elements in a categorical array
+The function groupcounts returns the number of group elements in a categorical array:

 groupcounts